| |

 As a zero waster (or aspiring zero waster), you probably have a silly number of upcycled or repurposed glass jars.
 Or maybe that’s just me?

 After you clean the upcycled glass jars, put them to good use.
 Fill the jars with colored water and add kombucha scoby or squishy eyeballs or whatever gross ingredients suit your fancy to make them look like potions and poisons.
+I bet your local thrift store might have some fun wonky things to sink into those creepy potions and make them extra festive.

 Add labels to the jars to make sure everyone knows what haunted brews you have hanging around your home.
 Dye them with coffee to give them a dingy, spooky look.
 It’s crazy how simple but amazing these zero waste Halloween decorations are.